shastaxc/WSBinder/README.md

 Provides weaponskill keybinds that change dynamically based on your current weapon.
 This function has the following benefits:
 - Easily use multiple weapons on one job.
-For example, having a dagger equipped will allow you to use 9 buttons for dagger weaponskills, and then changing your weapon to a sword will automatically unbind those dagger WS keybinds and then set your sword keybinds.
+For example, having a dagger equipped will automatically bind your pre-defined dagger weaponskills, and then changing your weapon to a sword will automatically unbind those dagger WS and set your sword keybinds on the fly.
 - Use common keybinds for a specific weapon regardless of your job (but with the ability to customize it per job).
 - Have all your keybinds defined in one place instead of in each individual job file.